 Elisa’s Distributed Energy Storage (DES) system empowers telecommunications network operators to be an important part of the solution.
-DES facilitates a virtual power plant that controls and optimises distributed energy storage capacity in the radio access network (RAN), allowing it to ensure electricity is procured in the most cost-effective way for the telecom network but also to release additional capacity to the electricity grid when TSOs need it, such as in times of disruption.
+DES facilitates a virtual power plant that controls and optimises distributed energy storage capacity in the radio access network (RAN), allowing it to ensure electricity is procured in the most cost-effective way for the telecom network but also to release additional capacity to the electricity grid when TSOs need it to balance the grid, such as in times of disturbance.

 Our AI/ML optimization engine is built on existing in-house capability developed for managing our telecom networks – it not only reduces electricity costs but also enables societies to build a resilient electricity grid as they reduce dependency on fossil fuels.